-The current draft health assessment includes a reassessment of the noncancer and cancer health effects associated with the oral route of exposure (i.e., an RfD and oral slope factor) and a mode of action analysis for cancer across all routes of exposure.
+The current draft health assessment includes a reassessment of the noncancer and cancer health effects associated with the oral route of exposure (i.e., an RfD and oral slope factor) and a mode of action analysis for cancer.
 Below is a set of charge questions that address scientific issues in the assessment of hexavalent chromium.
 Please provide detailed explanations for responses to the charge questions.
+Please consider the accuracy, objectivity, and transparency of EPA's analyses and conclusions in your review.